metabase/metabase/docs/exploration-and-organization/collections.md

 Metabase will create a [model](../data-modeling/models.md) that contains that CSV data, as well as the model's underlying table.

-This option will only be available if your admin has enabled uploads for you Metabase.
+Uploads will only be available if your admin has enabled uploads for your Metabase.
 See [Uploading data](../databases/uploads.md).

 ## Further reading